 Discuss Your Defective Stryker Hip Replacement Case With a Lawyer

-The Stryker Rejuvenate lawyers at Babbitt & Johnson, P.A. are reviewing potential cases for individuals who know they received the hip implant component, or suspect that may have, and suffered:
+Ted is a Stryker Rejuvenate lawyer that reviews potential cases for individuals who know they received the hip implant component, or suspect that may have, and suffered:

 - Unexplained hip pain more than three months after hip replacement